 Education and Development

-This benefit includes the full or partial payment of programs for improving professional knowledge and skills, soft skills training, languages courses, and professional conferences.
+This benefit includes the full or partial payment of programs for improving professional knowledge and skills, soft skills training, language courses, and professional conferences.

 Employers also offer training for employees’ children in educational centers or classes in sports venues.
 Some companies organize summer health holidays and various corporate events for children.